-The hormonal, vascular, metabolical, and immunological changes during pregnancy can take a toll on your skin health.
+The hormonal, vascular, metabolical, and immunological changes during pregnancy can affect your skin health.
 Here are the five most common skin conditions women may experience as they start their maternity journey with pregnancy (2):

 - Physiological skin changes in pregnancy